digitalaotearoa/legaleligibility/aboutproject.md

 ---
 layout: page
-title: PROJECT NAME
+title: Legal Eligibility
-subtitle: What is PROJECT NAME?
+subtitle: What is Legal Eligibility?
 ---

 This project has two parts: